sichenz/GEMM-Optimization/README.md

 ---

-## Project Overview
+## Overview

-### Goal
-Develop and optimize high-performance GEMM kernels using GPU TensorCores via WMMA API, targeting 40-60% of cuBLAS TensorCore performance.
+This project implements and optimizes GEMM kernels using GPU TensorCores via the WMMA API.
+The goal was to achieve 40-60% of cuBLAS TensorCore performance, though we ended up at around 5-8% with our best kernel.

-### Motivation
-GEMM is the core operation in deep learning (neural networks, transformers) and accounts for 80-90% of training time in many ML workloads.
-TensorCores provide 5-7x speedup over regular FP32 computation, so understanding how to program and optimize these specialized units is essential for high-performance computing and machine learning applications.
+GEMM is the core operation in deep learning and accounts for most of the training time.
+TensorCores provide 5-7x speedup over regular FP32 computation, so learning to program them is important for high-performance computing.

 ---